NikhilM98/sugarizer-chart/microk8s-enviornment/README.md

 **hostName:** The host (domain name) of the server.
 Must be a valid subdomain as defined in [RFC 1123](https://tools.ietf.org/html/rfc1123).
 The host should be defined in `/etc/hosts` if you want to access the Sugarizer Server through your browser.

 **databaseUrl:** The URL of the MongoDB database.
-If replicaset is used, it can be like `mymongodb-mongodb-replicaset-0.mymongodb-mongodb-replicaset.default.svc.cluster.local:27017,mymongodb-mongodb-replicaset-1.mymongodb-mongodb-replicaset.default.svc.cluster.local:27017,mymongodb-mongodb-replicaset-2.mymongodb-mongodb-replicaset.default.svc.cluster.local:27017` or if a single database without replicaset is used, then it can be like `sugarizer-service-db-mymongodb.sugarizer-mymongodb.svc.cluster.local`.
+If replicaset is used, it can be the name of your replicaset like `mymongodb` which maps to `mymongodb-mongodb-replicaset-0.mymongodb-mongodb-replicaset.default.svc.cluster.local:27017,mymongodb-mongodb-replicaset-1.mymongodb-mongodb-replicaset.default.svc.cluster.local:27017,mymongodb-mongodb-replicaset-2.mymongodb-mongodb-replicaset.default.svc.cluster.local:27017` in the .ini file or if a single database without replicaset is used, then it can be like `sugarizer-service-db-mymongodb.sugarizer-mymongodb.svc.cluster.local`.

 **replicaset:** Boolean.
 Defines if databaseUrl is the URL of a replicaset or a single database.
 Set it to `true` if MongoDB replicaset chart is used. `false` if database is used without replicasets.